iPython Notebooks

 process_imbalance_sampler(X_train, y_train)

-calibrateModel(X, y, score=None, stratify=None)
+calibrateModel(X, y, score=None)

 get_train_data(X, y), get_valid_data(X, y), get_test_data(X, y)

-Retrieves train, validation, and test data.
+Retrieves train, validation, and test data based on specified indices.

 calibrate_report(X, y, score=None)

-Generates a calibration report.
+Generates a calibration report, including a confusion matrix and classification report.

 fit(X, y, validation_data=None, score=None)